stanpak/auditking/README.md

 - **No additional code** needed to be added to the business logic.
 - **Very simple data extraction** from the DB for reporting purposes.
-- Storing whole history of object changes
+- Storing **whole history** of object changes
-- No need to modify the core business data structures
+- **No need to modify the core business data structures**
-- The audit database can be separate from the business data
+- The **audit database can be separate** from the business data
-- The retention can be added and managed separately from the business data retention.
+- The **retention can be added and managed separately** from the business data retention.

 ## Design

 We can identify following concerns:
 - Interfacing with business code (Auditor)
 - Performing the recording task (Recorder - abstracted, as there can be various strategies of recording an auditing entry)

+  There can be multiple strategies of recording the changes:

+  - **Direct**

+    The operation of recording the change would happen immediately.
+This option is easiest but it may affect performance slightly.

+  - **Asynchronous**

+    Each time the change recording is requested it is delegated to the separate detached thread.
+This is the best solution for any performance sensitive operations.

 - Storing the auditing entry (Storage - abstracted)

+  Different storage options can be available:

+  - Console - the changes will be just dumped as a messages in the console.
+This option is good for testing purposes.
+  - MongoDB - the data can be stored in the separate database for future retrieval and analysis.
+  - MQ - the changes can be sent to specific queue as a message.
+The recipient system will take care to properly store these changes.
+This is an ultimate performance saving method that not only causes the change to be recorded and saved in the DB in completely detached fashion from the business domain.

 - Performing the object difference analysis (DifferenceAnalyzer).

 ## Sample Java code